 News & Views

-NEW New Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health
+New Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health

 The CEA in collaboration with Environmental Defence and other environmental groups have submitted comments to the Ontario and Canadian governments regarding the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health (COA).
 COA sets the stage for the governments to cooperate to ensure the restoration, protection and conservation of the Great Lakes-St. Lawrence River basin over the next five years.
 Here is our response to the proposed COA: View submission.